 It is degrading and demeaning for my intelligence to have such texts promoted as women’s literature, not because I am a littérateur but because I am a Woman and a Human!
 GREEK | ENGLISH

-When I first wrote to Belica asking her for an English translation of the original article, she told me that the article talked mostly about certain situations in Greece.
+When I first wrote to Belica asking her for an English translation of the original article, she told me that the article was mostly about certain situations in Greece.
 Phewy!
-Yes, she does include some facets that are Greece-orientated but I think her crises–censorship, politics, sexism–can speak to us all.
+Yes, she does include some facets that are specifically Greece-orientated, but I think her crises–censorship, politics, sexism–can speak to us all.
 During her initial writing of this article, Belica proffers the idea that she might be “punished” for publishing this.
 In a follow-up interview, she writes what has happened to her in the Greek publishing industry,

 [T]hey retreated (sic) my books from all the bookstores, they took back the translation I was doing without paying me and they also informed me that “due to the crisis I won’t get my royalties this year”, so you see how the system works in Greece.
 I am a typical example.

 Along with others, Belica has been fighting the good fight.
 With the promise from her Greek publishers “that [she] will never get another translation in [her] life,” Belica will be leaving Greece for Dublin,Ireland.

 Still, art was always Greek.
 Small groups are trying hard to offer something new.
 Yet in this huge turmoil that is going to last for decades, I am afraid that art will suffer.
 In fact, I am relocating in August…